-Lately, I've been cutting back on carbs.
+I've been cutting back on carbs.
 I missed spaghetti but found a great substitute.
 You guessed it.
 Spaghetti squash did the trick.
 Add either fresh tomatoes for the sauce or use organic tomato paste.
-Grate some parmesan cheese for a delicious flavor and enjoy without the guilt.
+Grate some Parmesan cheese for a delicious flavor, and enjoy without the guilt.

 Here's another idea for butternut squash: